mui/material-ui/CONTRIBUTING.md

 When adding new features or modifying existing, please attempt to include tests to confirm the new behaviour.
 You can read more about our test setup [here](https://github.com/mui-org/material-ui/blob/v1-beta/test/README.md).

+When migrating a component to v1-beta, or submitting a new component, please add it to the [lab](https://github.com/mui-org/material-ui/tree/v1-beta/packages/material-ui-lab).

 ### Branch Structure

 All stable releases are tagged ([view tags](https://github.com/mui-org/material-ui/tags)).
 At any given time, `v1-beta` represents the latest development version of the library.